Altitude sickness information

 Altitude sickness information.

-Our expert and trained guides from Gokyo Treks and Expedition will advise you about any health requirements and also altitude sickness while you are in trek.
+Our expert and trained guides from Gokyo Treks and Expedition will advise you about any health requirements and also altitude sickness while you are in the trek.
 So you should not worry about it, we do, however, recommend you get advice from you travel doctor or health advisor before you leave.
-The following information gives you some ideas about high altitude sickness and how to minimize its affects.
+The following information gives you some ideas about high altitude sickness and how to minimize its effects.

 There are three stages of altitude sickness and symptoms.